All Episodes

 I think we have maybe two guys rated in the top 30 or 40 in the world.

-Otherwise it's been the same bunch.
+Otherwise, it's been the same bunch.

-Andy Murray, Rafael Nadal, Novak Jokovic, Federer.
+Andy Murray, Rafael Nadal, Novak Djokovic, Federer.

-Americans used to be the country that dominated tax tennis, and I'm trying to figure out what happened.
+Americans used to be the country that dominated tennis, and I'm trying to figure out what happened.

 Is it just that the rest of the world started taking up the sport more seriously?